ACADEMY CONFERENCES TERMS AND CONDITIONS

-We have to commit the majority of our costs upfront to book speakers, venues and, for staff, catering and need a level of reservations to make it viable.
-However, inevitably, you will be faced with challenges at school and might need to change the arrangement you have made with us.
-We believe the key is timing so have adopted the following for this year:
+We have to commit the majority of our costs upfront to book speakers, venues and, for staff, catering, and need a level of reservations to make it viable.

-2. If you are decreasing your numbers then this can be done FOC up to 21 days before the conference.
-Although we would have committed all our expenditure by then this may give us time to resell your seats.
+- If you are decreasing your numbers then this can be done FOC up to 21 days before conference.
 If you have already paid we can arrange a refund.

 Logistics / Guidance